aliyunav/Finger/README.md

 ## Known issue

-* After running the plugin, your IDA will stuck into no-response status, it takes time depends on your functions count.
+* After running the plugin, your IDA will stuck into no-response status, it takes time depends on your functions count. （UI Completed)

 * Sometimes due to remote server SSL problem, you will receive exception: